ZenBrayn/mayinstitute2022-intro-to-r-for-beginners/README.md

 * How to work with RStudio
 * How to write and execute R code
 * R Coding essentials
-  * variable and variable assignment
+  * variables and variable assignment
   * vectors
   * functions
   * conditional expressions